DerGuru/The-Resonant/New Chapters/Part2/P2-10_Malveks_Agent.md

 Jason's pulse kicked up.
 He kept his face neutral.
 "I don't know what you're talking about."

 "Of course not."
 Reeves almost smiled.
 "Let me be direct.
 The Authority isn't here to shut you down.
-We're here because our director believes unmonitored integration is a risk—to you and to others.
+We're here because our director believes unmonitored integration is a riskï¿½to you and to others.
 We're offering oversight.
 Support.
 Access to resources that would help you manage whatever's happening safely."

 "In exchange for?"